 How to fillet a sea bass

-We all know how delicious a locally caught sea bass can be, best served simply with fresh vegetables and some buttery new potatoes and a brilliant midweek fuss-free dinner.
-Head chef Taylor at Market Restaurant in Hove is here the process even easier for you by explaining and showing us how to fillet a sea bass effectively.
+We all know how delicious a locally caught sea bass can be, best served simply with fresh vegetables and some buttery new potatoes; this is a brilliant midweek fuss-free dinner.

 Step by step guide on how to fillet a sea bass